-Refers to an AWS profile that specifies information about the Azure AD service.
-For more information, see Specifying Azure AD Information in an AWS Profile on page 51.
+- Includes property settings that specify information about the Azure AD service.
+For more information, see Specifying Azure AD Information in the Connection URL - Refers to an AWS profile that specifies information about the Azure AD service.
+For more information, see Specifying Azure AD Information in an AWS Profile.